Pelham-Lab/rhythmidia/README.md

     b.
 You are not restricted to using this directory, it is purely for your convenience<br />
     c.
 This is where analysis data will be exported by default<br />
 2. That’s it!
 You can start analyzing images immediately.
+    NOTE: On some newer Mac laptops with variable-force-click trackpads, you may find that some clicks are not picked up effectively unless you click with full force.

 ## Uploading and Analyzing an Image
 1. Upon opening the software, you will be greeted with the “Home” tab, which will look like this: